Service Agreements

 - You're inside the service window

-You can create a Service from a due agreement to begin the work.
+From there, you can create a Service to begin the work.

 Completing Agreement Services